Sharepoint does not do security trimming on custom links in the link bar.

 You will get this nice Visio kinda’ tree view of the Demo website.
 This is called the Navigation Map.

 Within SharePoint Designer, in the Navigation Map you can also build you own top link bar links and quick launch links.
 Now right-click on the most right Tab ‘The SharePoint Tob Navigation Bar’ and choose ‘View subtree only’.
-You will see something like this:image
+You will see something like this:

 The Sharepoint Top Navigation Bar has 4 nodes under it.
 One is Home, which point to the Home page of the Top level site and the others are Subsite1, subsite2 and subsite3.

 It will allow you to Edit the Hyperlink and allow you to paste the url of the new html file we created in step 3 and then click OK.
-After this, click once on the untitled 1.html and it will change into the newly created hyperlink.
-The new added node will point to the Subsite3 now.
-BTW, the title now shows Subsite3/default.html.
-You can change the title into ‘Subsite 3 security trimmed’ by clicking once on this title.
-The end results shows something like this:

-Save the site and then close Sharepoint Designer.
-Go back to the WSS site, log into this site with administrator credentials and you will find the Subsite3 security trimmed tab is listed in the Top Link Bar.
+find the Subsite3 security trimmed tab is listed in the Top Link Bar.

 Just checking.
 Again, go to Site Actions, Site Settings, in the Look and Feel column go to the Top link bar.
 Click on the edit button before ‘subsite3 security trimmed’.
 Notice that the url is greyed out?